Missouri to restrict gender-affirming care for trans adults this week

 And there's some evidence that what Bailey is doing may be too far for some Republicans.

-Missouri Secretary of State Jay Ashcroft, a leading GOP candidate for governor in 2024, said that he strongly supports banning gender-affirming care for minors, adding that he doesn't think the state should be creating barriers for adults.
+Missouri Secretary of State Jay Ashcroft, a leading GOP candidate for governor in 2024, said that he strongly supports banning gender-affirming care for minors but that he doesn't think the state should be creating barriers for adults.

 "I don't think people should do it.
 But there's a difference between what I think and where I think the government should be involved," Ashcroft said in an interview with St. Louis Public Radio.
 "If you're an adult and you want to spend your own money, I disagree with you, but it's not my place to tell you that you can't."